apakhbari/CheatSheets/Monitoring/zabbix/upgrade-6-to-7/upgrade-plan.md

 - Docker Setup: Ensure Docker and Docker Compose are installed and properly configured on your production servers.
 - Storage Configuration: Prepare for Docker volumes to persist your Zabbix data and PostgreSQL data.

+> Consider running two parallel SSH sessions during the upgrade: one for executing the upgrade steps and another for monitoring server/proxy logs.
+For example, run tail -f zabbix_server.log or tail -f zabbix_proxy.log in the second session to view the latest log entries and possible errors in real time.
+This can be critical for production instances.

 ## Step 1: Backup Zabbix Server and PostgreSQL Database

 1. Backup Zabbix Configuration Files: